Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Symmetry and steady-state structure

-By analyzing the mean field equation (detailed in Appendix \ref{apx:mean_field}), we can determine the phase of each lobe in phase space (corresponding to the coherent displacement), given by $\theta_j = \theta_0 + (2j + 1) / n$ for $j=1,\dots,n$.
+By analyzing the mean field equation (detailed in \cref{apx:mean_field}), we can determine the phase of each lobe in phase space (corresponding to the coherent displacement), given by $\theta_j = \theta_0 + (2j + 1) / n$ for $j=1,\dots,n$.
 Consequently, the amplitudes of the $n$ lobes composing the steady state are ${ \alpha_j = r\exp(i \theta_j)}_{j=1}^n$, where $r$ is approximated by \cref{eq:mf_amplitude}.
-A mean-field approximation does not capture squeezed fluctuations, but looking at the direction of the smallest quadrature of the lobes in \cref{fig:sketch}(b), we appreciate that when $n > m$ the states are phase squeezed and when $n < m$ the states are amplitude squeezed.
+A mean-field approximation does not capture squeezed fluctuations, but looking at the direction of the smallest quadrature of the lobes in \cref{fig:sketch}(b), we appreciate that when $n > m$ the states are phase squeezed, and when $n < m$ the states are amplitude squeezed.
 Thus, taking into account the phase of the lobes $\theta_j$, we get

 where $\Theta(x)$ is the Heaviside function which is one for $x > 0$ and vanishes otherwise.
 The case $n =m$ is the previously studied case with no squeezing ($s=0$) \cite{labay2022memory}.
-Here, we assume $r$ \& $s$ is the same for each lobe due to the rotational symmetry of the system.
+Here, we assume $r$ and $s$ are the same for each lobe due to the rotational symmetry of the system.

 The steady state of the system in the presence of weak symmetry is then a classical mixed state of the lobes so